This is it, folks - the latest update to the desktop cousin to the world’s most famous mobile operating system.

 Now open iBooks on your Mac, and you’ll realise that there’s something wrong about reading in landscape on a laptop.
 Still, maybe we’re in a minority, and the Rest Of The World is punching the air at Mac iBook’s arrival.

-As you’d expect, iBooks syncs happily with your literary purchases through the iTunes Book Store, and across your iDevices through iCloud.
+As you’d expect, iBooks desktop syncs happily with your literary purchases through the iTunes Book Store, and across your iDevices through iCloud.

-By comparison, Maps is a more sensible addition - immediately switch it to fullscreen mode on your laptop, and have it running permanently on one of your desktops, ready to access with a two-fingered sweep of the trackpad.
+By comparison, the Maps app is a more sensible addition - immediately switch it to fullscreen mode on your laptop, and have it running permanently on one of your desktops, ready to access with a two-fingered sweep of the trackpad.

 FINDER TABS: AT LAST...

-Mac fanboys of the world unite: Apple has listened to your howls of agony.
+Mac fanboys of the world unite: Apple has heard your howls of agony.
 The OS X Finder finally has tabs.
 Yes, tabs.
 They even mimic the interface style of those in Safari.
 Good times, people (although not such good times for Cocoatech, the independent developers of Path Finder, which has offered OS X tabs for years)..

 Now, we’ve never understood why this is such a massive deal for so many people (after all, you can put as many folders as you like in the Sidebar with a simple drag’n’drop).
 But then, we can understand the benefit when copying files between folders.
 In Mountain Lion, you’d either open two Finder windows, or turn to the spring loading of folders as you worked your way up and down folder hierarchies.